WillPalaia/326Project/README.md

 Happy Hiking with TrailSafe!

+NOTE: If you git clone this repo, it may not have the API key for Google Places API in the .env file.
+If the "Add New Trail" button is acting different from what is shown in the demo video, email wpalaia@umass.edu.

 (There is a chance it may not work because there is no .env file with the Client ID/Secret.
 I am not sure how to include it without leaking my data.
 If there is a way to use another client ID/Secret, please add them into a .env and add that .env into the backend folder)